-So much has changed since the Titanic graced the waters.
-Now over 100 years later huge cruise liners such as Symphony of the Seas are even bigger than that of the Titanic.
-In fact the sinking of the Titanic happened over 100 years ago and although she was the largest ship at the time most modern cruise ships are bigger than the Titanic now.
+So much has changed since the Titanic first graced the waters on its inaugural.
+At the time, the Titanic was the largest passenger cruise ship.
+Now over 100 years later huge cruise liners such as Symphony of the Seas and Wonder of the Seas are even bigger than that of the Titanic.
+In fact, the sinking of the Titanic happened over 100 years ago and although she was the largest ship at the time most modern cruise ships are bigger than the Titanic now.

-Are cruise ships bigger that the Titanic?
+Are modern cruise ships bigger than the Titanic?

-Is titanic the biggest ship in history?
+Is Titanic the biggest ship in history?

-No the Titanic is not the biggest ship in history most cruise ships of the modern world are actually bigger than the Titanic.
+No the Titanic vessel is not the biggest ship in history most cruise ships of the modern world are actually bigger than the Titanic.